 As of the report date, Smoothie King had honored the commitment to retain its corporate headquarters in Louisiana.
 Under the CEA, Smoothie King's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$2.3 million in new payroll during 2014.
-Smoothie King generated \$3.3 million in new payroll in 2014, exceeding the performance requirement of \$2.3 million.
-The next obligation includes \$3.6 million in new payroll during 2015.
+The most recent obligation included \$4.9 million in new payroll during the 12-month period ending December 31, 2016.
+Smoothie King generated \$3.5 million in new payroll during this period, missing the performance requirement.
+The next obligation includes \$5.1 million in new payroll for the 12-month period ending December 31, 2017.